Why is updating Node important?

 Prepare a regular update plan

-Use a Node version manager
+Use Node version manager

-Review the changelog before updating
+Review changelog before updating

 Test the new version